keithiopia/govspeak-guide/data/documentation.md

 `s3.
 Love numbers.`

-This looks like:
+This example follows the [style guide](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#steps) and looks like:

 s1.
 Add numbers.
 s2.
 Check numbers.
 s3.
 Love numbers.

-Steps need an extra line break after the final step (ie 2 full blank lines).
+Steps need an extra line break after the final step (in other words, 2 full blank lines).
 If you don't do this, other markdown directly after them won't work.
 If you have a subheading after numbered steps, add a line break after this.

 ##Tables